spacetelescope/stis_cti/doc/qsg.rst

 This section is intended to provide a dialogue and inputs which will give good results for beginning users.
 Please let us know how it goes, and ask any questions you have.
-Send feedback and questions to help@stsci.edu.
+Send feedback and questions to https://hsthelp.stsci.edu.

 Please note that AURA/STScI is not responsible for any damages resulting from use of this software.